-The industrialization of agriculture, intended to help feed the earth’s growing population, has had unintended environmental and social consequences.
-Food operations powered by fossil fuels to produce and ship foods around the world, the overuse of artificial fertilizers and pesticides and the enormous quantities of animal waste and other “externalities” are fouling the soil, air and water.
-Food-related companies that commit to “agroecology” or sustainable production that minimizes environmental and social impacts will preserve both the planet’s resources and the loyalty of consumers who are increasingly demanding sustainably produced foods.
+Yet the industrialization of agriculture, intended to help feed the earth’s growing population, has had many unintended environmental and social consequences, including the overuse of artificial fertilizers and pesticides, and generation of enormous quantities of animal waste that are contaminating our soil, air and water.
+Food-related companies that commit to sustainable production methods that minimize environmental and social impacts will preserve both the planet’s resources and the loyalty of consumers who are increasingly demanding sustainably produced foods.

-Seek to mitigate the impact of climate change and reduce greenhouse gas emissions that cover the entire value chain, from the sourcing of materials to consumers’ use of products and product disposal
+Deforestation: Companies should seek to mitigate the impact of climate change and reduce greenhouse gas emissions that cover the entire value chain, from the sourcing of materials via deforestation, to consumers’ use of products and product disposal.

-Decrease and eventually eliminate reliance and improper use of pesticides, herbicides, and fungicides, which threaten human and environmental health in the long term
+Pesticide use: Companies should seek to decrease and eventually eliminate reliance and improper use of pesticides, herbicides, and fungicides -- including glysophosphate and neonics -- which threaten human and environmental health in the long term.

 Featured Best Practice

 Unilever.
 Unilever has one of its sector's strongest sustainable agriculture policies.

 - ICCR Statement of Principles and Recommended Practices for Sustainable and Equitable Food Production

 - Scaling Up Agroecology: A Tool for Policy